Bloodbat/SanguineMutants/README.md

 ![alt text](pics/mutants_modules.png)

+## Aestus

+Based on MI's Tides, it fixes PLL mode, separates it from the clock input; restores switching banks using the clock input when module is using the Sheep firmware; fixes the inverted "Mode" light colors; fixes the broken "High" and "Low" outputs, and, hopefully, fixes a long-standing crash that occurs under specific circumstances.

 ## Aleae

 Based on Mutable Instruments Branches.
 Works as described in the hardware manual.
 Every option is present on the face plate: no need to go context menu diving.